 You can try your parents to see if they have any official documentation for you.
 You can also try any public schools that you may have attended.
 Previous colleges and/or universities are good sources, too, especially if you are a transfer student.
 Previous physicians may also have the records.

-An MMR is a Measles, Mumps and Rubella combination shot.
+An MMR is an immunization vaccine (shot) against Measles, Mumps and Rubella.

 To avoid delays, please fax, email or mail your immunization records directly to the Immunization Office.

 No, a legible faxed copy of your shot records and Immunization Form is enough.

 Public universities in Florida are required to keep records for seven years from the time they were submitted.
 If it has been more than seven years, you may check with us to see if we still have your records and if they meet the current requirements.

 Yes.
 Each university stores the immunization data differently and these systems are not linked together.
 Also, the requirement states that each university must have a copy of every student's immunization record on file.

 Students have the option of either waiving or providing shot records for Hepatitis B and Meningococcal Meningitis.

 However, every student born after 1956 needs to provide shot records for Measles and Rubella.